Akryum/vue-virtual-scroller/README.md

 There are several components provided by `vue-virtual-scroller`:

-[RecycleScroller](#recyclescroller) is a component that only renders the visible item in your list.
-It also re-use components and dom elements to be the most efficient and performant possible.
+[RecycleScroller](#recyclescroller) is a component that only renders the visible items in your list.
+It also re-uses components and dom elements to be as efficient and performant as possible.

-[DynamicScroller](#dynamicscroller) is a component is using RecycleScroller under-the-hood and adds a dynamic size management feature on top of it.
-The main use case for this is **not knowing the size of the items** in advance: the Dynamic Scroller will automatically "discover" it when it renders new item as the user scrolls.
+[DynamicScroller](#dynamicscroller) is a component that wraps the RecycleScroller component and extends its features to include dynamic size management.
+The main use case for this is when you **do not know the size of the items** in advance.
+The Dynamic Scroller automatically "discovers" item dimensions as it renders new items during scrolling.

 [DynamicScrollerItem](#dynamicscrolleritem) must wrap each item in a DynamicScroller to handle size computations.